DongzeHE/scpca-docs/docs/processing_information.md

 For length filtering, all reads shorter than 20 basepairs were removed by using the `--length_required 20` option.
 All other filtering and trimming was performed using the default strategies enabled in `fastp`.

-### Mapping and quantification using Salmon
+### Mapping and quantification using salmon

-To quantify gene expression for all bulk RNA-sequencing samples, we used [`salmon`](https://salmon.readthedocs.io/en/latest/salmon.html).
+To quantify gene expression for all bulk RNA-sequencing samples, we used [`salmon quant`](https://salmon.readthedocs.io/en/latest/salmon.html).
 Here, we performed selective alignment to a decoy-aware reference transcriptome index of all trimmed and filtered FASTQ files ([Srivastava _et al._ 2020](https://doi.org/10.1186/s13059-020-02151-8)).
 The reference transcriptome was constructed by extracting regions of the genome corresponding to spliced cDNA.
 To generate the [decoy-aware reference transcriptome](https://salmon.readthedocs.io/en/latest/salmon.html#preparing-transcriptome-indices-mapping-based-mode), we used the entire genome sequence as a decoy and concatenated the genome sequence to the reference transcriptome.